 Our tuck-in acquisitions of TDS and MCI for a purchase price of approximately \$15.9 million in cash were funded from existing cash flow from operations.
-We financed the acquisitions of Skelton and Skelton USA through a combination of cash on hand and by drawing \$50 million on our Revolving Credit Facility and \$25 million on our Term Facility, and by issuing \$25 million of Subordinate Voting Shares to the shareholders of Skelton and Skelton USA.
-During Q2 2021, we repaid \$19 million of the \$50 million initially drawn on our Revolving Credit Facility in connection with the Skelton acquisitions.
+We financed the acquisitions of Skelton and the initial 51% of Skelton USA through a combination of cash on hand and by drawing \$50 million on our Revolving Credit Facility and \$25 million on our Term Facility, and by issuing \$25 million of Subordinate Voting Shares to the shareholders of Skelton and Skelton USA.
+During Q2 2021 and Q3 2021, we repaid \$30 million of the \$50 million initially drawn on our Revolving Credit Facility in connection with the Skelton acquisitions.